 Let’s compare healthy veins to unhealthy ones.
-Whereas healthy veins have strong walls and valves, damaged ones do not; they’re weak and stretched out, causing them to sag.
-This means that they’re no longer able to fully close, allowing blood to leak back through the valve when muscles relax — and forcing it to reroute to the nearest healthy valve.
-But the extra pressure becomes too much for that once-healthy valve, and it too is weakened.
-The valves below it begin to weaken as well.
+Whereas healthy veins have strong walls and valves, damaged ones do not.
+Damaged veins do not function properly and blood can leak and pool causing them to swell.
+This means that they’re no longer able to fully close, allowing blood to leak back through the valve when muscles relax — and forcing the blood to reroute to the nearest healthy valve.
+But the extra pressure becomes too much for that once-healthy valve.
+The valves below it are impacted as well.
 Blood pools in the vein instead of moving back to the heart as it should, and as a result, varicose veins can occur.

 As previously mentioned, your body relies on a large network of veins to carry blood from the body back to the heart.
 There are several types of veins that work together to make this happen!
 Superficial veins are close to the surface of the body and drain into deep veins.
 The deep veins then carry blood back to the heart through the inferior vena cava.
 This is the body’s largest vein!
 Lastly, there are perforating veins, which help transport blood from the superficial veins to the deep veins.

-This is not true.
+- Varicose veins are caused by crossing your legs: This is not true.
 However, crossing your legs does increase venous blood pressure, putting a little extra stress on your veins to make the blood circulate.
-The key is to make sure you don’t sit with crossed legs too often!
+The key is to make sure you don’t sit with crossed legs too often.
 The real culprit is when you sit or stand for long periods of time.

-This is not true.
-Men can also experience weakened or damaged vein valves; it’s important for both genders to invest in their vein health.
+- Only women get varicose veins: This is not true.
+Men can also experience improperly functioning vein valves.
+It’s important for both genders to invest in their vein health.

-For some people, that’s true!
-But not everyone will be able to know this based on vein visibility.
+- If you have varicose veins, you’ll know because you can see them: For some people, that’s true, but not everyone will be able to know this based on vein visibility.
 If they form deep enough in your body, they won’t be as easily seen.
-If you don’t see varicose veins but are experiencing the symptoms, such as itchiness, heaviness, or aching, then it’s best to visit a qualified professional.
+If you don’t see varicose veins but are experiencing the symptoms, such as itchiness, heaviness or aching, then it’s best to visit a qualified professional.

 - Heredity: This is actually one of the most important factors.
 If your parents and grandparents had varicose veins, you’re at an increased risk to develop them.

-- Gender: Women have a higher incidence of varicose vein disease, due in part to hormones and their effect on vein walls (not to mention the effects that pregnancy has on vein health); varicose veins affect an estimated 55% of women and 45% of men.
+- Gender: Women have a higher incidence of varicose vein disease, due in part to hormones and their effect on vein walls, as well as the effects that pregnancy has on vein health.
+Varicose veins affect an estimated 55% of women and 45% of men.

 - Age: As we age, the tissues of our vein walls lose elasticity, causing the valve system to fail.